wrjodjana/obsidian-vault/web development/react.md

 	const [likes, setLikes] = React.useState(0)
 }
 ```
-- `useState()` returns an array and you can access and use those array values
+- `useState()` returns an array and you can access and use those array values inside your components using array destructuring
+- First item in the array is the state `value` and second item in the array is a function to update the `value`
+- In this case, the initial value of likes i `0`
+-